phase/electoral-systems/README.md

 > Given the random nature of the generation, the results produced here can often
 > be **fairly even**, with most parties having fair portion of the votes allocated
 > to them.
-When mutation is added, their difference in voters and parties will
+When mutation is improved, their difference in voters and parties will
 > show over time, and the benefits of different voting systems will start to appear.

 ### First Past The Post